My Creations

 I had some difficulty getting some of the sounds to sit well together and some parts of the composition are still more muddy than I would like, but it is good enough for release now though.
 Perhaps I well return to it some day to make it less muddy or perhaps not.
 Muddy audio fits dark music reasonably well though, so it still sounds good enough.

 For this song, most of the instruments I used are from FL Studio's Autogun and Ogun plugins.
 Like "The Secluded Wilds", I actually started composing "The Misty Abyss" a long time ago (maybe about a year ago?) but then dropped it until recently picking it back up and completing it.
-I've been on a roll lately, in part because building this website is inspiring me to be more creative again since I feel like I have a voice and audience reach that's under my control again.
-Social media in contrast was such a turn off that I didn't even want to share on it since the groupthink is so overbearing and toxic there.
+I've been on a roll lately, in part because building this website is inspiring me to be more creative again since it makes me feel more like I like I have a voice and audience that's under my own control again.
+Not feeling like the rug can be pulled out form me at any moment makes a big difference for motivation! 😁🎊

 By the way, the FL Studio Autogun is a plugin I'm especially fond of since it is essentially a randomized sound patch generator with an easy interface and often produces good-sounding instruments.
 However, most "The Misty Abyss" instruments use Ogun actually.